Changes to Canada’s Caregiver Program took effect on November 30, 2014. Find out how this might affect you:

 Both the employer and the employee must follow several steps to meet the requirements of the Live-in Caregiver Program (LCP).

 Determine your eligibility

-Discover if you are eligible to apply to the LCP.
+Discover if you are eligible to apply to the Live-in Caregiver Program.

 Follow the steps to apply to be a live-in caregiver in Canada.

 Find out how long it will take Citizenship and Immigration Canada (CIC) to process your application.

 Learn what you should do after you apply to be a live-in caregiver.

 You are responsible to make sure your work permit is extended before the expiry date.
 Find out more about extending your work permit.

 Find out if you are eligible to become a permanent resident of Canada.